 Fact #5: We even included directions for preparing this meal ahead of time and freezing it until you’re ready to throw it in the oven.
 That way, you can really enjoy your special time with family and friends.

-- 2 sprigs of fresh rosemary, minced (about 2 teaspoon)
+2 sprigs of fresh rosemary, minced (about 2 teaspoons)

 - Preheat oven to 350°F. Remove the ham from the fridge 45 minutes before heating.
 Place in a roasting pan or large baking dish with the cut surface down.
 Cover with foil and bake until warmed through, for approximately an hour.
-(Do not overcook.
-It’s completely cooked through already, so it’s safe to eat cold or warmed up!)
+(Remove when it’s 140°F inside.
+Do not overcook.)

 - Meanwhile, in a medium saucepan, combine the cranberries, wine, water, brown sugar, orange zest and juice, rosemary, and salt.
 Bring the mixture to a boil over medium-high heat, then reduce heat to a simmer.
 Cook, stirring occasionally, until the cranberries have popped and the mixture has thickened, about 5 to 10 minutes.